yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 AllReduce to a collective communication plan across devices.
-We also explore 3-stream pipeline per GPU to help parallel execution of copy, compute, and communication for different mini-batches on each GPU (e.g. when batch k is doing NCCL, the next is computing, and the next is copying).
+We also explore 3-stream pipeline per GPU to help parallel execution of copy, compute, and communication for different mini-batches on each GPU.
 With 3 buffers on host and device, we also achieve 3-way ping-pong to prevent pipeline stalls.
-We also use fused gradient scaling for the stochastic gradient descent kernel to reduce kernel launch overhead and minimize latency between communication
+We also use fused gradient scaling for the stochastic gradient descent kernel to reduce kernel launch overhead and minimize latency between communication.

 ## Kernels
 `forward_rm(...)` kernel: Baseline forward pass using row-major layout.